-SANTA FE - Courts and the Department of Public Safety are streamlining the exchange of warrant information through a new electronic process, the Administrative Office of the Courts and the New Mexico State Police announced on Jan.
+SANTA FE - State courts and the Department of Public Safety announced moves to streamline the exchange of warrant information through a new electronic process, the Administrative Office of the Courts and the New Mexico State Police stated in a press release published Jan.
 29.

-Automating the electronic delivery of warrants allows law enforcement to know that a person is subject to arrest within minutes after a court issues a warrant.
+Through these changes, the process of automating the electronic delivery of warrants will allow law enforcement to know that a person is subject to arrest within minutes after a court issues a warrant.
 Any changes to warrants will be shared on a real-time basis with DPS, enabling officers to immediately know when a person has cleared a warrant or a court has canceled the warrant authorizing an arrest.

-The real-time updates lessen the possibility that a person is arrested mistakenly because of out-of-date warrant information, or that someone wanted on a newly issued warrant is inadvertently let go during a traffic stop because it did not yet appear in a national database when officers checked for outstanding warrants.
+Real-time updates will lessen the possibility that a person is arrested mistakenly because of out-of-date warrant information, or that someone wanted on a newly issued warrant is inadvertently let go during a traffic stop because it did not yet appear in a national database when officers checked for outstanding warrants.